 Tavern in evacuated mountain town stays open to serve Park Fire crews

-BUTTE MEADOWS, Calif. -- Butte Meadows is under an Park Fire evacuation order, leaving properties, homes, campgrounds and businesses empty.
+BUTTE MEADOWS, Calif. -- Butte Meadows is under a Park Fire evacuation order, leaving properties, homes, campgrounds and businesses empty.

 There is one exception in town: the Bambi Inn.